parrisma/rfq-rag/docs/main/index.md

 ```
 We need five similar examples, with the expected parameters (as JSON) to embed in the prompt.
 So we ask the vector DB (Chroma) to search for similar examples we saved earlier.

-As we can see below it has found examples in spanish (even tho the database has english and spanish also), they are also for the same financial product.
+As we can see below it has found examples in spanish (even though the database has english and spanish also), they are also for the same financial product.

 The *Dist* number is the measure of how *far* they are away in *meaning* terms from the given rfq.